The Humbling (film)

 The Humbling is a 2014 American comedy-drama film directed by Barry Levinson and written by Buck Henry and Michal Zebede, based on the 2009 novel by Philip Roth.
 The film stars Al Pacino, Greta Gerwig, Dianne Wiest, Nina Arianda, Dylan Baker, Charles Grodin, Dan Hedaya, Billy Porter, Kyra Sedgwick and Mary Louise Wilson.

 It was screened in the "Special Presentations" section of the 2014 Toronto International Film Festival and in the "Out of Competition" section of the 71st Venice International Film Festival.
-The film was released on January 23, 2015, by Millennium Films.
+The film was released on January 23, 2015 by Millennium Films.

 Plot

-Simon Axler is an aging actor who suffers from bouts of dementia.
-He is institutionalized after an incident during a Broadway play, then returns home, where he contemplates suicide in Hemingway style.
-When he embarks on an affair with an old friend's bisexual daughter, his world begins to fall apart.
+Simon Axler is an aging actor who has bouts of dementia.
+He is institutionalized after an incident during a Broadway play, then returns home, where he contemplates suicide Ernest Hemingway style.
+When he embarks on an affair with old friends Asa and Carol Staplefords' bisexual daughter Pegeen, his world begins to fall apart.
 It ends on stage, with Axler's audience and fellow actors unsure of what is real and what is not.